bairblog/bairblog.github.io/_posts/2017-08-02-minibatch-metropolis-hastings.md

 <hr>

-I thank co-authors Xinlei Pan, Haoyu Chen, and especially, John "The Edge" Canny for their help on this project.
+We thank co-authors Xinlei Pan and Haoyu Chen for their help on this project.

 - [An Efficient Minibatch Acceptance Test for Metropolis-Hastings][22].<br>
   Daniel Seita, Xinlei Pan, Haoyu Chen, John Canny.<br>